ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/standup meeting - questions.md

 ## Every day
 - What did I do yesterday ?
 - Do I feel on the track, behind or ahead ?
-- What’s my plan for today ?
+- What's my plan for today ?
 - Do I expect any blockers ?